4 Probability distributions

 4.2.3 Poisson distribution

 The Poisson distribution describes the distribution of counts without upper boundary, i.e., when we know how many times something happened but we do not know how many times it did not happen.
-A typical Poisson distributed variable is the number of raindrops in equally-sized grid cells on the floor, if we can assume that every rain drop falls down completely independent of the other raindrops and at a completely random point.
+A typical Poisson distributed variable is the number of raindrops in equally-sized grid cells on the floor, if we can assume that every rain drop falls down completely independent of the other raindrops and at a completely random point (Figure 4.2).

 \(x \sim Poisson(\lambda)\)